cesar-douady/open-lmake/doc/benchmark.md

 Full no-op rebuild takes about 7s where he mentioned around 70s.

 `bazel` manages a cache.
-Open-lmake manages dependencies (the cache is not turned on).
+Open-lmake manages deps (the cache is not turned on).
 Also, content based up-to-date analyzis requires frequent checksum computation.
 It is normal that such full builds go slightly slower than those without book-keeping (`bash`, `make` and `ninja`).
 As long as these overheads stay reasonable in this extreme case, which they are, this is a pretty good trade-off in view of the value brought by such features.